Tyler, the Creator, Top 10, List

 When it comes to his musical evolution, Tyler's come a long way.
 He started as a gravelly rapper unafraid to be crude in his tracks.
 His recent songs feature more experimental production and smoother vocals - some may say his tracks reflect an air of opulence and luxury.
 Whichever era of Tyler you're drawn to, there are standout tracks to be found in both his older and newer albums.

-To celebrate Tyler's musical journey and success with his recent album, we thought we'd give our top 10 picks for Tyler, the Creator songs.
-We're also including songs from CALL ME IF YOU GET LOST on this list.
+To celebrate Tyler's musical journey and success with his two most recent albums, we thought we'd share our personal top 10 picks for Tyler, the Creator songs!
+We're also including songs from CHROMAKOPIA and DON'T TAP THE GLASS on this list.
 Here are our faves!

 9. "IFHY (feat.
 Pharrell)"